meeq/FlappyBird-N64/README.md

 * Bird sprites do not rotate
 * High score is not saved across resets
-* Hardware reset shows an exception handler screen during pre-NMI
+* Hardware reset briefly shows an exception handler screen

 ## Play the game